-The Department for Education has published advice and guidance on Preventing and Tackling Bullying, and Mental Health and Behaviour in Schools (which may also be useful for colleges).
+The Department for Education has published advice and guidance on Preventing and Tackling Bullying, and Mental Health and Behaviour in Schools (which has been updated and all colleagues should be familiar with this guidance).
 In addition, Public Health England has produced a range of resources to support secondary school teachers to promote positive health, wellbeing and resilience among young people including its guidance Promoting children and young people's emotional health and wellbeing.
 Its resources include social media, forming positive relationships, smoking and alcohol.
 See Rise Above for links to all materials and lesson plans.

 The Department for Education is providing funding to support costs of a significant training programme for senior mental health leads and the national rollout of the Link Programme.
-From September 2021, up to 7,800 schools and colleges will be able to access senior mental health leads training.
-Settings ready to develop or introduce their whole school approach to mental health and wellbeing, with capacity to undertake training before March 2022, will be encouraged to apply.

-Public Health England has produced a peer range of resources to support secondary schools to promote positive health, wellbeing and resilience among children including its guidance: Promoting children and young people's emotional health and wellbeing.
+Public Health England has produced resources to support secondary schools to promote positive health, wellbeing and resilience among children including its guidance: Promoting children and young people's emotional health and wellbeing.
 Its resources include social media, forming positive relationships, smoking and alcohol.
 See Rise Above for links to all materials and lesson plans.
 The Department has also published, 'Every interaction matters', a pre-recorded webinar which provides staff with a simple framework for promoting wellbeing, resilience, and mental health.
 This sits alongside our Wellbeing for education recovery program content, which covers issues such as bereavement, loss, anxiety, stress and trauma.

-B12.
+B11.
 The Prevent Duty

 All schools and academies have a duty to protect children from Radicalisation and Extremism.
 This duty is therefore applicable to all staff and falls within the Trust and individual Academy safeguarding procedures.
 Concerns regarding radicalisation should be treated in the same way initially as any other safeguarding issues and referred to the DSP.

 Staff should be aware that this covers all aspects of extreme views and behaviours e.g. extreme right wing ideology; misogyny; anti-Semitism; Islamist issues.